Guides

 How It Works in Practice

-Imagine Player A wins the 2025 World Championship (£500,000) and the 2025 World Matchplay (£200,000).
-Their Order of Merit total is £700,000.
+Say Player A wins the 2025 World Championship (£500,000) and the 2025 World Matchplay (£200,000).
+Their Order of Merit total sits at £700,000.

-After the 2027 World Championship, that £500,000 drops off.
-Their total drops to £200,000 (plus anything else they've won in between).
+Fast forward to the 2027 World Championship — that £500,000 drops off.
+Suddenly they're down to £200,000 plus whatever they've won in the meantime.

 Major Televised Events